Th3T3chn0G1t/Genstone/README.md

 # Genesis Engine
-### An approach to game engine development with a more generally applicable paradigm
+### An approach to app engine development with a more generally applicable paradigm

 #### Note
 This document is an explanation of ideas behind Genesis and their practical implications